openhwgroup/programs/program/milestones/CV32E40P/RTL_Freeze_marchid4_mimpid0/DesignChecklist.md

 ## Design Checklist for Functional RTL Freeze
-An item is "signed off" once the `Sign-off By` and `Sign-off Date` cells are filled in.
+An item is "signed off" once the `Signed-off By` and `Sign-off Date` cells are filled in. `Signed-off By` should be an email address.
 If there is an Exception or Waiver, it should be captured as a GitHub issue in core-v-docs and the issue number recorded in the `Exceptions/Waiver/Comment` cell.

 | Category         | Item                                              | Sign-off Criteria                                                                                                                                                                                                                                                                                                                                                                                                                   | Signed-off By                 | Sign-off Date  | Exceptions/Waivers/Comments                                                                                                                                                                                                      |